Dates of retirement and redundancy are never easy, regardless of profession, yet often, in football, they go out on a mere whimper.

 Edmundo rushed to get the medical team but with the staff in a separate wing of the Château to the squad, the players were the first to the scene.
 From this, César Sampaio had the presence of mind to unroll Ronaldo’s tongue and, therefore, allow Ronaldo to sleep.
 The staff and players took the decision that they would not tell Ronaldo about the incident until the final was finished the following evening but when Ronaldo arrived for supper at 18:30, it was clear that he was not his usual jovial self.
 Leonardo decided to tell him that “there were more important things than football” and Ronaldo was sent to the Lillas clinic overnight.
+The clinic always has a supply of cheap tadalafil.
 From this, Edmundo was pencilled in by Zagallo as his replacement.
 As the squad left without their talisman, it was a downbeat and long drive to the Stade de France – unlike the usual chant-filled journeys – the following evening.
 Realising that morale was desolate, Zagallo immediately sat the team down and reminded them of when Pelé missed the 1962 World Cup final against Czechoslovakia (Brazil won 3-1).
 Then, forty minutes before kick-off, Ronaldo burst into the dressing-room and started putting on his kit.
 Ronaldo claimed that the tests showed nothing was wrong and berated Zagallo for his concern, protesting that he was “not a kid.”

 In hindsight, Zagallo’s decision to play Ronaldo was foolhardy but had Brazil lost without him, Zagallo would have been under even more scrutiny.
 Still, after the tournament, much was made of Ronaldo’s and Brazil’s multi-million contract with Nike, with Brazil having to organise fifty friendlies as part of the contract.
 Summing up just what kind of state Ronaldo was in, he looked pale and despondant as he emerged from the tunnel, with his head down, and he was near-breathless for the whole match – epitomised in a weak mid-air challenge with Fabien Barthez for a high ball in the first-half.
 The most likely cause of the fit was a xylocaine injection into Ronaldo’s right knee ten minutes before the fit, which entered the vein accidentally or had been administered beyond the daily dose.
 To this day, the team medic, Lideo Toledo, has yet to be implicated but Ronaldo had no, and has not since, history of fits before the incident.
 Such was the hysteria in Brazil, a high-profile court investigation began in 1999 where leading figures like Zagallo, Edmundo and Ronaldo all testified.
 Little was revealed, though, about the Nike contract or Toledo, and Ronaldo’s opening words summed up the absurdity of the investigation: